📝 Daily control · ⏱️ 3 min read

 Question 3: Which numbers will I monitor this week?

-• Daily revenue vs. last week: Are you ahead or behind?
+• Daily revenue vs. last week: Are you gaining or losing ground?

 Monday result: